Chapter 3: Research Process & Information Sources

 3.5 Formats

 Certain formats tend to be used for specific purposes.
 Because of this, many instructors will tell you exactly what types and formats to use (or avoid) for research assignments.
 Alternatively, they may tell you to use only peer-reviewed sources without specifying a format.
+NKU offers a wide variety of sources in different formats through the Steely Library.
 Review your assignment requirements and select sources that meet those requirements.
+To narrow down the results, Steely Library offers Research Guides, which provide databases containing sources in a variety of formats focused on specific subjects.
 Here are some examples of formats you may encounter during your research.

 Books

-Books tend to be much longer and, because of this, they can go into greater depth than articles.
+Books tend to be longer, and because of this, they can go into greater depth than articles.
 Books are great sources for providing a “big picture” perspective of a topic with background information and rich detail.
+In addition, scholarly books contain bibliographies with references or citations to other related works which can help broaden or narrow the scope of your research.

 Book chapters